faun/saschawinter.com/_posts/2013-01-27-installing-rspec-factorygirl-and-capybara-with-rails-32.md

 ### Install RSpec

-To install `rspec-rails` and tell Rails to use RSpec as a testing framework instead of `Test::Unit`, run:
+To install `rspec-rails` and tell Rails to use RSpec as the default testing framework instead of `Test::Unit`, run:

     rails generate rspec:install